-• Gather information from parents, child and any professionals involved.
+- Gather information from parents, child and any professionals involved.
 How have they tried to introduce toilet training at home?
 What happens at home?
 Has the child any regular routines or daily patterns which could inform the routine set-up by the school?
 Have the parents/carers noticed any particular difficulties, or phobias which the school should be aware of?
-Can the parents/carers suggest a strategy or procedure for dealing with the problem?

-- Establish effective partnership with parents, the child and any professionals involved. - Focus on health and safety implications and determine whether a risk assessment is required.
+Can the parents/carers suggest a strategy or procedure for dealing with the problem? - Establish effective partnership with parents, the child and any professionals involved. - Focus on health and safety implications and determine whether a risk assessment is required.

-• Decide, in consultation with parents/carers, whether you need further advice from Health or Children's Services (Services for Young Children SfYC).

-• Arrange for any specialist advice, training, resources to be in place before the child begins attendance.

-• In Reception, agree a plan with parents/carers and child and make a written note of your agreement.
+- Decide, in consultation with parents/carers, whether you need further advice from Health or Children's Services (Services for Young Children SfYC). - Arrange for any specialist advice, training, resources to be in place before the child begins attendance. - Agree a plan with parents/carers and child and make a written note of your agreement.
 The plan must state regular monitoring and review strategies.
 A written copy of the programme will be given to the parents/carers.
 As part of the plan we will organise that a member of staff familiar with the child is given the responsibility of taking the child to the toilet at fixed appropriate intervals throughout the morning/day.
 Careful observations and discussions with the child may identify when the child "needs to go".
 Ensure that the routine established in school is strictly maintained from the start and try hard to avoid accidents.
-If necessary, shorten the time between visits to the toilet so that the child gets into the habit of being dry.
+If necessary, shorten the time between visits to the toilet so that the child gets into the habit of being dry. - Make sure that all staff are informed and clear about their responsibilities. - It is reasonable to discuss the level of independence with toileting before a child starts school.
+It is important to agree a plan which will work towards maximum independence and support the child's attendance in the educational setting.